 The flip side of managing the impact of climate change is minimising our contribution to it through delivering Net Zero.
-To achieve Net Zero across all our emissions we will need to fundamentally change the way we operate parts of our business and employ technologies that have not yet been developed.
+To achieve Net Zero across all our emissions we will need to fundamentally change the way we operate parts of our business and employ efficiently funded and given a reasonable return. technologies that have not yet been developed.